nmdanny-uni/tests_os_ex4/README.md

   It even checks ensures that some of the `PMrestore` and `PMevict` functions were called

+  Note, this test also relies on the assumption that PMrestore doesn't zero/modify the frame in case it was never evicted, if you're using the PhysicalMemory I provided(and this behaves the same like the one provided in the exercise), this shouldn't matter.
+If you decided to zero the frame in such cases (by modifying PhysicalMemory.cpp), then you should remove the lines containing `{14, 1337}` and `{15, 7331}`

 There are also tests that are more-or-less independent from the constants: